jbx-protocol/juice-interface/README.md

 - `packages/app/src/contracts` where they're used by the frontend
 - `packages/subgraph/abis` where they're used to generate Graph templates

 The frontend connects to whichever chain its provider (i.e. Metamask) is using to, and reads the corresponding contract artifacts for that chain.
-Connecting to a chain that Juice contracts have not been deployed to will cause the app to fail.
+Connecting to a chain that juicebox contracts have not been deployed to will cause the app to fail.

 ### deploy to local chain